aymenmarjan/BufferOverflow-VulnServer/README.md

 ### Why Add a NOP Sled?

-A NOP sled (No Operation instructions) serves two important technical purposes:
+A NOP sled (0x90 instructions) helps in three key ways:

-1. **Memory Alignment**: Shellcode often requires proper alignment in memory.
-The NOP sled ensures that even if our calculations are slightly off, the processor will slide through the NOPs until it hits our shellcode.
+- Alignment: Ensures shellcode runs even if memory offsets are slightly off.

-2. **Stability Buffer**: Memory addresses can shift slightly between executions due to environment variables or system state.
-The NOP sled creates a "landing zone" that increases our chances of successful execution even with minor address variations.
+- Stability: Acts as a buffer for minor address shifts between executions.

-3. **Encoder Padding**: When shellcode is encoded to avoid bad characters, the decoder stub sometimes needs space to work.
-NOPs provide this safe padding.
+- Padding: Gives space for decoder stubs in encoded shellcode.

-Technically, each NOP (0x90) instruction tells the processor "do nothing and move to the next instruction," creating a smooth pathway to our shellcode.
+Each NOP tells the CPU to "do nothing," guiding execution smoothly to the shellcode.

 Generate shellcode with: